 Traditional is one of the oldest, and most common design styles.
 The traditional style is rooted in heritage and traditional shapes and forms.
 Even if the pieces are modern reproductions, you will often find that they have features that have not changed at all since they were first introduced hundreds of years ago.
 Consider materials like crotch mahogany and details like marquetry inlays.
 A traditional aesthetic is all about formality, and incorporating pieces that emphasize structure and symmetry.

 Bohemian style is all about pulling together natural and organic elements into a very layered, playful and collected look.
 Think dhurrie rugs, hanging woven chairs and pieces with caning, rattan, carved wood and bamboo.
 Textiles in Boho style spaces typically have neutrals and organic hues or bright, saturated accents on a neutral backdrop.
 If you prefer intricate patterns to vivid colours and distressed, laid back furniture to polished, formal pieces, bohemian style may be for you.

 Related to boho, this design aesthetic is similar but incrementally more refined.
 It, too is characterized by collections and bold use of colour with pieces that are less organic and more styled.
 Eclectic rooms could incorporate iconic pieces from just about every style.

 Defined as neutral and casual with a modern, clean aesthetic and neutral color palette.
 Layered monochromatic textiles and contrasting use of textures define this style.This style is best complimented by light-toned woods and relaxed textiles mixed with iconic lighting in black, brass and chrome.

-Modern Classic design combines elements of historic European culture from Victorian and Art Deco periods with classical features of Greek and Roman design.
-These classic designs are combined with modern elements for an elegant, sophisticated and timeless style.
+Typically, Modern Classic design combines historic design elements (e.g., Victorian, Art Deco, Greek or Roman design) with modern elements for an elegant, sophisticated and timeless style.
 The colour palette tends to be classical, using brown, grey, black, white and beige and a variety of combinations and shades in between.